Cog-Creators/Red-DiscordBot/docs/framework_config.rst

 have two cogs named :code:`MyCog` and their identifier is different, each will have its own data without overwriting the other's data.

 Note that, as shown by most of the examples in this document, it is also possible to force registration of a data key before allowing you to get and set data for that key by adding :code:`force_registration=True` after identifier.
 When this is set to :code:`False` (the default), the default value for any key that isn't registered will be :code:`None`.
-When this is set to :code:`True` (as shown in this document), attempting to read from or write to any key that isn't registered will raise an :code:`AttributeError`.
+When this is set to :code:`True` (as shown in this document), attempting to read from or write to any key that isn't registered will raise an :exc:`AttributeError`.

 After we've gotten that, we need to register default values: